frconor-ebook/meditations/_posts/2025-05-21-the-prelates-saints-day.md

 We receive all sorts of spiritual nourishment from the Good Shepherd---things that we need for our soul, strengthening our interior life, strengthening our doctrine, binding us closer together, giving us a greater awareness of our role in this great supernatural family, what the Work is doing all over the world, how it has to support the Pope and the Church at this difficult time, and the role that the Prelate plays in all of that, in binding all these people together all over the world, to be that pillar that the Holy Father can rely on.

 Don Álvaro del Portillo wrote in 1975: "I want now," he says, "to spend a bit of time on the capital aspect of unity.
-In one of his letters, our Father left written some words which constitute, now and always, a palpable sign of the plans of God for His Work.
+In one of his letters, our Father \[St. Josemaría Escrivá\] left written some words which constitute, now and always, a palpable sign of the plans of God for His Work.

 "Our Father says, 'I cannot cease to lift up my grateful soul to Our Lord, from whom all fatherhood in heaven and earth comes (Eph.
 3:15), for having given me this spiritual paternity, which, with his grace I have assumed with full consciousness of being on this earth only to carry it out.
 For this reason, I love you with the heart of a father and of a mother'" (Josemaría Escrivá, Letter, May 6, 1945).

 Don Álvaro had just received that spiritual paternity.
 He was contemplating on how our Father lived out that spiritual paternity---what it meant to him, the central importance of his life, being here on this earth for the sole purpose of living out that spiritual paternity.

-And now, Don Fernando Ocáriz has stepped into those shoes.
+And now, Don Fernando \[Ocáriz\] has stepped into those shoes.
 It\'s up to each one of us to send that arterial blood to the Father, on a daily basis, maybe on an hourly basis.

 Our Father used to say, "If ever you have something that\'s a bit more difficult to do, or to carry out, if you offer it for my intentions, then that thing would become easier."